WHY LIFE EXTENSION?

 Suicide counseling is primarily for people who are undecided about the value of life.
 The suicide counselor can attempt to remind or inform the despairing person of the potential pleasures of life — or attempt to suggest ways to end pain and depression.
 But a person lacking the will to live usually has no motivation to find a reason to live.
 The suicide counselor is helpless to change a person who innately experiences life as being something negative — helpless to find goals & values that would be meaningful.
 Many (if not most) people will eagerly choose death as a means to stop physical or emotional pain if the pain is intense enough and if the prospect of the pain ending seems bleak.

 To me, discussing the value of life extension with people uninterested in extending their own lives is a great deal like suicide counseling.
 I see no easy way of translating my positive attitudes about life into other people having a positive attitude about life.
 I have come to believe that if a person does not value life, or believes that the value of life has an expiry date, the matter is beyond discussion.
 And I mean this not in the sense of difficulty of communication, but in the sense that what is of value to me may not be of value for someone else.
 I like strawberry and she likes vanilla.
 I want to live to be a thousand years old — and he doesn't care whether he is alive in five years.
-Personal choices.
+Personal values lead to personal choices.

 To me, saying I want to live thousands of years is not much different than saying that I want to live.
 Imagine holding a gun to someone's head and asking the victim why he or she wants to live.
 The answers may differ from the motivation for living thousands of years, however.
 When I say I want to live thousands of years, I mean in a condition of youth and good health.
 And I believe that the future will be wealthier and technologically-advanced, as well as kinder and gentler.
 This has been the trend of civilization for recorded human history.
 Nor do I believe that I would ever get bored.
 The future will become increasingly fascinating.